Around 100 firefighters battled a huge blaze near a railway station which caused a large plume of smoke to billow over south London.

-A video of the blaze posted on social media showed an explosion leading to a burst of flames.
+A video of the fire posted on social media showed an explosion leading to a burst of flames.

 Sara Scarpa, 25, lives in nearby apartment building Hurlock Heights and said smoke and the noise of the explosion had reached her window.

 “We opened the window for a sec as you could hear people shouting, and we smelt something very very strong,” she said.
 “The smoke (was) dying down a little… we heard an explosion and now it started again.”

 Martin Bobrowski, a builder who is working opposite the station, said the smell from the fire was “awful” and smelt like “a burning electrical cable smell”.